A novel reverberation mapping method for blazars: Data Reduction

 \subsection{Emission Lines Fitting Scheme}

 In this section, we describe the method used to obtain the light curve of emission lines through the spectral fitting procedure.
 First of all, the observed spectroscopic data were shifted to the rest-frame wavelengths based on their redshifts.
-The redshift values used are $z = 0.361$ for PKS 1510-089 \citep{1966ApJ...145..654B} and $z = 0.189$ for PKS 0736+017 \citep{1967ApJ...147..837L}.

-For both targets, the H$\beta$ and H$\gamma$ broad lines are present within the optical window.
-For PKS 0736+017, we selected the H$\beta$ line for analysis and extracted spectra from 4800~\AA\ to 5050~\AA\ , since the H$\beta$ line is prominent than H$\gamma$.
-In the case of PKS 1510-089, there is strong telluric absorption features near 4861~\AA.
-Thus, we chose to fit the H$\gamma$ instead, using the spectra from 4250~\AA\ to 4500~\AA.
-The spectra at all epochs were stacked to produce the time-average spectra for each target, shown in Figure 2.